About Us

 We are approaching the Strand Theatre’s 100th anniversary in 2025.
 As it draws near, the Appell Center continues to lay the groundwork for the next 100 years of performing arts in historic York, Pennsylvania.

-Appell Center for the Performing Arts will be a performing arts hub that reflects the cross-cultures, ideas, experiences and faces of York County.
+Appell Center for the Performing Arts will be a performing arts hub that welcomes the cross-cultures, ideas, experiences and faces of York County.

 Community Commitment